IlyaTsyganov/DOOMEternalSpeedrunMod/README.md

 **!NB**

-Do NOT use non-level changing sub-mods in levels that has not been modified yet. it may softlock you if you try to use runes/modbots/crystals necessary for progression.
+Do NOT use non-level changing sub-mods in levels that has not been modified yet.
+It will softlock your game if you try to use runes/modbots/crystals necessary for progression.